Author: AspirePlus Educational Trust

 h) Parents will not receive multiple offers.

-2. Published Admission Numbers for AspirePlus Educational Trust academies and Over Subscription Criteria
+2. Published Admission Numbers for Stamford Park Trust academies and Over Subscription Criteria

 1. Looked After Children (Note 1)

-5. Children attending named partner primary schools at the time of application.
-Preference will be given to students living nearest to the school (Note 4)
+4. Children attending named partner primary schools on the closing date for applications.
+Preference will be given to students living nearest to the school (Note 4 and Appendix 1)

 b) All appeals will be heard separately.
 Every effort will be made to hear appeals before the start of the Autumn Term, but no guarantee can be made that appeals submitted after the deadline will be heard by September.